Commerce > Business Studies (BST) Class 12 > Chapter Notes - Marketing Management

 2. Oral conversation.

-3. Quick solution of queries.
+3. Quick solution to queries.

 4. Receipt of additional information.

-Chapter Notes - Marketing Management - Notes | Study Business Studies (BST) Class 12 - Commerce
+Marketing Management Chapter Notes | Business Studies (BST) Class 12 - Commerce

-• Qualities of a Good Salesman:
+Qualities of a Good Salesman

-2. Mental Qualities: These include mainly skills, mental alertness, imagination and self- confidence.
+2. Mental Qualities: These include mainly skills, mental alertness, imagination, and self-confidence.

-3. Technical Qualities: He should have full and updated knowledge about the product he is selling-Its features, price and variety available.
+3. Technical Qualities: He should have full and updated knowledge about the product he is selling-Its features, price, and variety available.
 He should be aware of the nature of work carried on by the firm, he is working for.

 4. Good communication skills: He should be able to develop a good conversation with the customer.
 He should be confident while he is communicating and should be able to answer all the queries of the customer satisfactorily.

 6 .
-Courtesy: A Salesman who is polite and courteous generates buyer’s confidence selling product becomes easy for him.
+Courtesy: A Salesman who is polite and courteous generates buyer’s confidence selling a product becomes easy for him.

 7. Persistent: “Never give up”, is the spirit that a salesman should have.
-Making the customer buy maximum amount of a product is the ultimate task given to him.
+Making the customer buy the maximum amount of a product is the ultimate task given to him.

 8. Capacity to inspire trust: The salesman should have the convincing power to develop the belief in a customer that the product he is buying is the best product in the market.